Joel-Jimenez32/Joel-Jimenez32/README.md

 ---

-## 🧠 About Me
+## About Me

 Hi!
 I'm Joel — a high school student and aspiring cybersecurity professional.
-I've been studying cybersecurity since I was 15, focusing on ethical hacking, red teaming, and learning the tools used by real-world attackers (and defenders 😎).
+I've been studying cybersecurity since I was 15, focusing on ethical hacking, red teaming, and learning the tools used by real-world attackers (and defenders).

 I love challenges, learning by doing, and breaking things *the right way*.
 My current focus is on developing foundational skills in ethical hacking and programming, while contributing to open projects and labs to sharpen my craft.